 We have published finalised guidance (FG17/2) setting out how we expect firms to act in light of the FPC’s recommendation.

 The PRA takes the lead on this for all lenders that they prudentially regulate.

 Interest rate stress test

-‘When assessing affordability, mortgage lenders should apply an interest rate stress test that assesses whether borrowers could still afford their mortgages if, at any point over the first five years of the loan, Bank Rate were to be 3 percentage points higher than the prevailing rate at origination.
-This recommendation is intended to be read together with the FCA requirements around considering the effect of future interest rate rises as set out in MCOB 11.6.18(2).
+The FPC’s ‘interest rate stress test’ Recommendation (withdrawn with effect from 1 August 2022) built on our rules and specified that lenders should assess whether borrowers could still afford their mortgage if, at any point over the first five years of the loan, mortgage rates were to be 3 percentage points higher than the contractual reversion rate.
+This recommendation was intended to be read together with the FCA requirements around considering the effect of likely future interest rate rises as set out in MCOB 11.6.18R(2).

 The relevant rules are set out in Chapter 11.6 of the MCOB rules in our Handbook.

-Read the Bank of England records of the FPC policy meetings.
+The Bank of England website sets out records of the FPC policy meetings.